Technically, he began writing in The '80s; but he was in grad school at the time, so it doesn't count.

 - Brief Interviews with Hideous Men (1999, short story collection)

 - Up, Simba!
-(2000, account of DFW's time as a reporter about John McCain's campaign bus during the 2000 presidential primaries)
+(2000, an account of DFW's time as a reporter about John McCain's campaign bus during the 2000 presidential primaries)

 - Everything and More: A Compact History of Infinity (2003, book-length essay)